Frequently asked questions about family law↓

 - How long does it take to get a divorce?

 - Can I attend mediation prior to filing for divorce?

-As of July 1, 2014, the cost of filing for divorce was increased by $70.00.
-A Petition for Divorce will now cost the Petitioner $207.00 instead of $137.00.
-The initial appearance filing fee paid for by the Respondent was also increased by $70.00 resulting in a filing fee of $136.00 instead of $66.00.
-Keep in mind, these filing fees do not include the additional costs a party may incur in a divorce proceeding whether or not the party has representation.
+A Petition for Divorce costs the Petitioner $207.00.
+The initial appearance filing fee paid for by the Respondent is a filing fee of $136.00.
+Keep in mind, these filing fees do not include the additional costs a party may incur in a divorce proceeding, whether or not the party has representation.